 A litigator at the trial and appellate levels, Romeo S. Quinto, Jr., represents businesses in commercial disputes and antitrust matters.
 His representations focus on issues that are significant to banks and other financial institutions, manufacturers, and consumer services companies.
 Romeo handles cases primarily in federal court, matters involving regulators of financial institutions, and business counseling related to the implementation of and compliance with federal consent judgments.
-He is also the hiring partner and a member of the Pro Bono Committee for the firm’s Chicago office and previously served as the office’s hiring partner.
+He is also a member of the Pro Bono Committee for the firm’s Chicago office and previously served as the office’s hiring partner.

 Romeo’s litigation practice concentrates on complex commercial disputes.
 For example, he has defended a company formed by the mortgage banking industry against a string of class and individual actions filed in US federal and state courts alleging multimillion dollar claims for consumer fraud, unfair and deceptive practices, unjust enrichment, and statutory violations.
 He has also litigated large-scale antitrust cases involving manufacturers in the auto, food, and tobacco industries.

 As part of his pro bono practice, Romeo successfully represented a client before the District of Columbia Office of Citizen Complaint Review (now the DC Office of Police Complaints), which led to a new police policy regarding the treatment of minors who are in the company of an adult placed under arrest.
 Outside of his law practice, Romeo is an active alumnus of Loyola University Chicago School of Law, serving as a moot court coach, first-year student mentor, diversity mentor, member of the school’s diversity committee, and member of its Alumni Board of Governors.